Workspace and Dialogs

 Theme selector

 Open it with Ctrl+G Ctrl+W or /settings.
 Workspace settings cover the selected workspace/project behavior and are separate from the model-provider editor.
+You can also choose the UI language from Auto, English, Spanish, French, German, Japanese, and Simplified Chinese; language changes are saved with the workspace settings and fully apply after restarting CodeAlta.

 About and updates

 Open it with Ctrl+G Ctrl+A or /about.
 The dialog shows the animated CodeAlta logo, current version, copyright, and whether the startup update check found a newer .NET tool package.
-If a newer package is found, CodeAlta also shows a toast during the session and prints the matching dotnet tool update command after the terminal UI exits.

 Plugin management